25+ Back to School Books Teachers Should Read Aloud

 Back to School Books about Rules & Routines

 When it comes to teaching rules and routines, it seems like there’s a book for everything.
 However, some stories are a little pushier than others.
 I think these choices get the point across more creatively, without being heavy-handed.

-General Books About Following the Rules
+Back to School Books About Following the Rules

 How Do Dinosaurs Go To School? by Jane Yolen – This engaging and simple read-aloud teaches little dinosaur lovers how to behave at school.